ReginaDivaDharma/huawei-denodo-integration/data-preparation.md

 <img width="991" height="582" alt="Query Verification" src="https://github.com/user-attachments/assets/1564e672-00be-4d57-aaf9-a3dc3f4f3e8c" />

 **Congratulations!
 You have successfully connected your data source to Denodo and created your first Base View!** :smiley:
+To be honest you dont have to do this step at all , if you want to test integration you can upload from your local infrastructure to the denodo itself.
+The important thing is that we get the base view, which will be important for DLI!

+Now once we've got ourselves the data, let's move on to setting up the denodo itself, because we need to make sure that it can be accessed by our DLI.
+Let's go to this page [Denodo Server Setup](Denodo-server.md)